ericmaicon/movie/README.md

 Styled Components is a performant and flexible CSS-in-JS library.
 Building on many other CSS-in-JS libraries, it allows you to style apps quickly with string or object styles.
 It has predictable composition to avoid specificity issues with CSS.

+### Create React App

+A React app boilerplate from Facebook to create a react app without much pain.

 ## Project Structure

 The project uses mono repo as a structure to split the logic in 3 packages: